Kcctech-git/Antimner_S9_HatBoard/README.md

 ## Disclaimer

 Following the global mining boom, large numbers of used Antminer S9 control boards have become widely available on secondary markets for as little as $5–30.
-These boards, originally built for cryptocurrency mining, are based on the well-documented Xilinx Zynq-7010 (XC7Z010) SoC and include:
+These boards, originally built to control cryptocurrency mining equipment, are based on the well-documented Xilinx Zynq-7010 (XC7Z010) SoC and include:

+ - Two Arm® Cortex®-A9 processor cores

-Gigabit Ethernet
+ - Gigabit Ethernet

-512 MB – 1 GB DDR3 RAM
+ - 512 MB or 1 GB DDR3 RAM

-256 Mb SLC NAND flash
+ - 256 Mb SLC NAND flash

+ - MicroSD card

-Exposed PS–PL interface pins
+ - Exposed PS–PL interface pins, some of which are connected to various peripherals

+ - Supports Linux and FreeRTOS

 Because of their solid hardware design and abundance, these boards make excellent low-cost development platforms for embedded Linux, RTOS, FPGA, or hardware-software co-design experiments — especially when combined with this HAT expansion board.